Gavin Sheets Player Props: White Sox vs. Athletics

 Gavin Sheets At The Plate

-- Sheets has four doubles, eight home runs and 19 walks while hitting .228.
+- Sheets is batting .227 with four doubles, eight home runs and 19 walks.

-- In 22.2% of his games this year, Sheets has had at least one RBI.
-He's picked up more than one in 7.9% and driven in three or more of his team's runs in five contests.
+- Sheets has had at least one RBI in 21.9% of his games this season (14 of 64), with two or more RBI five times (7.8%).
+He has also been responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.